JustinInCoding/BullseyeSwiftUI/README.md

 - use Control + click to check the description that you don't know
 - SwiftUI was designed to solve the problem of the mismatch between user interface and application state.
 One of the things SwiftUI provides to help with this is something called Bindings
 - Bindings are a way of that a particular user interface view will always be tied to a particular state value
+- Behind the scenes, strings are just a sequence of characters

 ## Acknowledgements